dineshkumares/info_extraction_receipts/README.md

         - Repeat steps from 2.1 to 2.3 similarly for retrieving nearest neighbour words in vertical direction by taking horizontal projection, calculating RD_t and RD_b and choosing words having higher left co-ordinate incase of ambiguity
         - Draw edges between word and its 4 nearest neighbours if they are available.

+The nodes represet each word/object and edges represent the connection with other words based on the above parameters.
 _This ensures that words are read from top left corner of the image first, going line by line from left to right and at last the final bottom right word of the page is read._